Wafwaf14/flutter_rope_simulation/README.md

 ## Acknowledgments

-- Inspired by [mention any inspirations or libraries you've used]
+- Inspired by Spring Package

 ---